-However, much of improvement for me is centred around improving visibility and creating awareness of the school SEN section.
+However, much of the improvements for me are centred around improving visibility and creating awareness of the school SEN section.
 In my personal experience, I will say that the SEN arm of the school is not very visible.
 People hardly know that the service is available as part of the hospital school.
 I personally went enquiring about the SEN arm of the school because my son had an Education health care-EHC plan.
 There are lots of posters around wards and hospital that tell about the existence of the school.
-They failed to highlight the fact that there are SEN teachers available.
+They fail to highlight the fact that there are SEN teachers available.

 In order to help improve this visibility here are some recommendations I feel may be helpful: